 Mr. Weinstein is currently the only Treasurer in Pennsylvania that has won, several years in a row, the coveted “Award of Excellence” by an organization representing the United States and Canada, for the investment policy he has written and implemented in Allegheny County designed to protect the taxpayer’s money.
 In addition, the Treasurer has become a leader in green initiatives implementing e-taxbilling in Allegheny County making the region the only county in Pennsylvania to have this innovative technology available.

 John belongs to the Association of Public Treasurer’s of the USA & Canada, PA County Treasurer’s Association, PA State Tax Collectors Association, Financial Executives International, Government Finance Officers Association, and the Northeastern Regional Tax Collectors & Treasurers Association.
 He is active with UPCI – University of Pittsburgh Hillman Cancer Institute, Animal Friends, Inc., Phipps Conservatory, Roberto Clemente Foundation and the Boys and Girls Club of Western Pa.

 Douglas Shriber is a Pittsburgh resident and principal owner of Marbury Group.
 Shriber formed the Marbury Group in November 2011 and is already ranked within the top 30 Pittsburgh Advertising agencies.
 He is involved with American Century Investments Advisory Board, American Kidney Foundation Planning Committee, Pittsburgh Association Board of Directors, Animal Friends and Strazl Transplant Institute.
 Doug is a proud living kidney donor and happily married to his wife, Sarah Shriber.

-CEO/President Ford Business Machines, INC.
+President and Owner, Ford Business Machines, Inc.